jacksonvaldez/tea_subscription/README.md

 ![Imgur](https://i.imgur.com/TSoTo7G.png)

 # Endpoints
-Retrieve all active and cancelled subscriptions for a customer `GET /customers/:customer_id/subscriptions`
+Retrieve all active and cancelled subscriptions for a customer.
+`GET /customers/:customer_id/subscriptions`

 Start a brand new subscription for a customer.
 `POST /customer_subscriptions`

 Required params: